Meet the CCO Staff

 Within the past few years Kozubal has participated in several technically challenging projects.
 These include creating a lab for processing digital video recordings, the design, development, and system integration of a mobile observatory and trailer system, and collaborations with MIT Lincoln Laboratory for monitoring atmospheric “seeing” and optimizing imaging techniques.

 In October 2009 he presented CCO observations of the small asteroid 2008 TC3 at a meeting of the American Astronomical Society’s Division for Planetary Sciences.
 The light curve that he and Ron Dantowitz obtained, acquired just hours before the asteroid exploded in Earth’s atmosphere over Sudan, are unique data demonstrating that the irregularly-shaped object was both rotating and tumbling.

-In 2004 Beatty joined the faculty at Dexter and Southfield Schools, where he teaches high-school courses in astronomy and helps develop astronomy-enriched science curricula for the schools’ lower grade levels.
+In 2004 Beatty joined the faculty at Dexter Southfield, where he teaches high-school courses in astronomy and helps develop astronomy-enriched science curricula for the schools’ lower grade levels.